rom-rb/rom-rb.org/source/learn/getting-started/rails-setup.html.md

 ## Defining Relations

-Relation class definitions are being automatically loaded from `app/relations`.
+Relation class definitions are automatically loaded from `app/relations`.
 The following code defines a `users` relation for the `:sql` adapter:

 ``` ruby